-Retreatment was performed in four subjects because the LUNA AES device behaved similarly to coils in those instances: the implant progressively migrated within the preexisting aneurysmal fundus clot in a manner previously observed with the WEB device.21 The LUNA AES retreatment rates observed in this study are similar to those seen with the WEB device and with bare and hydrogel coils.^{11 22} Higher retreatment rates have been seen with Cerecyte coils, bare platinum or polyglycolic-lactic acid (PGLA)-coated coils.23-25 A partially thrombosed aneurysm is recognized as a favoring factor for aneurysm rapid recanalization after coiling.26 However, because indications for aneurysm retreatment are not strictly established, future studies specifically comparing the various available coil types and flow disruption devices will be needed to identify any statistically significant differences in outcomes.
+Retreatment was performed in four subjects because the LUNA AES device behaved similarly to coils in those instances: the implant progressively migrated within the preexisting aneurysmal fundus clot in a manner previously observed with the WEB device.
+The LUNA AES retreatment rates observed in this study are similar to those seen with the WEB device and with bare and hydrogel coils.
+Higher retreatment rates have been seen with Cerecyte coils, bare platinum or polyglycolic-lactic acid (PGLA)-coated coils.
+Apartially thrombosed aneurysm is recognized as a favoring factor for aneurysm rapid recanalization after coiling.
+However, because indications for aneurysm retreatment are not strictly established, future studies specifically comparing the various available coil types and flow disruption devices will be needed to identify any statistically significant differences in outcomes.